Snehlata25/PycharmhomeworkSnehlata/README.md

 @Snehlata25
 Snehlata25 committed 8 hours ago

+ **Homework: Create a Calculator- Individual**

+For this project we need to create a calculator using Python that has automated unit tests.
+Our calculator is required to perform the following operations: addition, subtraction, multiplication, division, square, and square root.
+We need to correctly use static methods, object methods, object attributes / properties.
+We need to use the included files to load data for our unit tests.
+Use each file to test the associated operation.

 Commits on Nov 2, 2019
 Task: Created a directory Test and moved all the CSV files under the … …